AWS Integration

 - Choose the identity provider you just created (

-auth.autoheal.ai) - Select audience:
+app.autoheal.ai) - Select audience:

 {your-tenant-slug}-oidc-service(the value you entered when creating the provider) - Click Next and attach the permissions policy (see next step)